bmummareddy/digi_twin/README.md

 Sparse data is fine: the app falls back to physics-guided priors (few-shot behavior).

----

-## Acknowledgment

-Prepared for ASM AM&P. App logic and figures were developed with the help of ChatGPT.

----

 ## License & contact

-Choose a license (e.g., MIT) for your repo.
 Maintainer: **Bhargavi Mummareddy** — mummareddybhargavi@gmail.com

-Issues and PRs welcome.